sheronw/website-nostalgia/README.md

 ## Content
 ### 1. novel-01
 This is a pretty simple template to exhibit novels.
 There were many people sharing their novels on their personal websites at that time.

+### 2. box-01
+This kind of box structure was really popular when I was in the primary school, before the popularization of the smart phone and mobile internet, I think.
+It is clear that this kind of structure is not "mobile-friendly".
+I was a little bit lazy so the color is monotonous, but I will write more box template in the future : )